This post may contain affiliate links. Read our disclosure here.

 Museum of Contemporary Photography

 Founded in 1976 by Columbia College of Chicago, this museum is home to lovely contemporary pieces of photography.
 They are visually pleasing to the eye and the best part is that it is free for all ages, though you do need to reserve a timed ticket in advance.

 The Chicago Cultural Center puts on free visual art exhibits and performances all summer long!
 Check the website, find an event you and the family find interesting, and enjoy the free show.

-This 20 acre park is immediately east of Millineum Park and designed in the same direction of Alice in Wonderland and Willy Wonka and the Chocolate Factory.
+This 20 acre park is immediately east of Millennium Park.
 It has its own mini lighthouse, life-size ship, a skating ribbon and an enchanted garden with upside-down trees.

 Chicago sits right on the shores of one of the Great Lakes, Lake Michigan.
 Head here to enjoy swimming and walking along the shore without the saltiness of ocean water.
 There are usually fun activities and it’s right next to downtown.

 Chicago Greeter pairs you with people who love Chicago and are willing to give you FREE tours.
 Get a 2-4 hour guided tour with an experienced guide and get to see the city like you have never seen it before.

 Thanks to Chicago’s Park District they are putting on 250 movies at night throughout the summer in all of Chicago’s parks.
 Grab a blanket and enjoy a nice summer night with the family.